ATouhou/tafsir-ibn-kathir-english/README.md

  * Each SQL file will represent a surah.
 Each filename will be zero padded with 3 characters e.g., 027.sql will represent tafsir of An-Naml
  * Each `INSERT` statement will represent tafsir for corresponding ayah
- * Please DO NOT put chapter introduction in tafsir of first ayah, use ayah 0.
+ * Please DO NOT put chapter introduction in tafsir of first ayah.
+Use a separate file inside the `intro` folder
- * Put arabic texts in separate lines (as per darrussalam way) and must be wrapped in `<span class="arabic tafsir-arabic-script">` (spans are on separate lines as well)
+ * Please look at completed ones to ensure you are doing it right
  * Do not change database ID, leave it to `8168`

 ## Format